 - Phthalates have also been linked to asthma.

-Phthalates do not build up in our bodies.
-But because we are constantly re-exposed to sources of phthalates, levels in our bodies may remain fairly constant.
+- Phthalates do not build up in our bodies.
+But phthalates are used in a wide variety of products so we are constantly re-exposed.
+Thus levels in our bodies may remain fairly constant.

-The reality of the reproductive effects caused by phthalates at today’s exposure levels highlights the urgent need to eliminate the plasticizers from products.
-Addressing two types of products containing phthalates—PVC and cosmetics—would have a major impact in reducing exposure.
+The widespread use of phthalates and the scientific evidence of phthalates’ reproductive effects highlights the urgent need to eliminate the plasticizers from products and food.

-- Microsoft has now completely ended the use of PVC in its packaging material.
+- Microsoft no longer uses PVC in its packaging material.

 - Kaiser Permanente has pledged to reduce PVC wherever possible in new construction.

-- Cosmetics companies should sign the Safe Cosmetics Compact and phase out phthalates and other potentially harmful toxic chemicals.
+- Cosmetics companies should phase out phthalates and other potentially harmful toxic chemicals in personal care products.

 - Hospitals should phase out PVC medical devices.
 Healthcare Without Harm has worked with Kaiser and other healthcare institutions to identify safer alternatives.